yuno-payments/yuno-docs/docs/PLUGINS/vtex/configure-yuno-as-provider.md

 > 📘 ClearSale Integration
 >
-> For merchants using ClearSale's Chargeback Guarantee (Total Garantido) product, the `deliveryType` field is mandatory.
+> For merchants using ClearSale's Chargeback Guarantee product, the `deliveryType` field is mandatory.
 The VTEX connector ensures this field is correctly extracted from VTEX orders and properly formatted for ClearSale.